UW-GAC/django-anvil-consortium-manager/README.md

 2. In the settings file, add `django_tables2` and `anvil_consortium_manager` to `INSTALLED_PACKAGES`.

 3. In the settings file, set the variable `ANVIL_API_SERVICE_ACCOUNT_FILE` to the path the json file with Google service account credentials.
 You will need to have already created this service account and registered it with Terra/AnVIL.
+If you want to browse the app without making any API calls, just set this to a random string (e.g., `"foo"`).

 ```
 $ ANVIL_API_SERVICE_ACCOUNT_FILE = "/<path>/<to>/<service_account>.json"